-- The number of objects with unacceptably bad images decreased by 17 per cent.
+- number of objects with unacceptably bad images decreased by 17 per cent.
 But wait, that’s no credit, because …

-- The number of real estate offers without any or usable photos has increased more than sevenfold in return!
+- number of real estate offers without any or usable photos has increased more than sevenfold in return!

 Professional real estate photos can be recognized even by any layman.
 They seem to shine, show exactly exposed rooms and exteriors, are sharp, precisely aligned and show details even in the brightest (windows) and darkest (furniture shadows) areas.